-- Contact the District, to set up an appointment to: review your project, get an application packet and design package requirements, and set up a site visit. - Complete application includes: - Signed and Completed Application Forms - Application and Contract Form - W9 Form - Three (3) quotes with itemized estimated cost for project.
+- Submit Site Visit Request Form to District - District to set up site visit to review your project and overview the application packet Complete application includes: - Signed and Completed Application Forms - Application and Contract Form - W9 Form - Select an engineer to design your project in accordance with required specifications - Engineer to complete required components of Feasibility Package or Design Package and submit to the District (See Section 2.3) - Obtain three (3) quotes with itemized estimated cost for project.
 If project includes multiple BMPs, separate estimates for each BMP should be provided.
-If the applicant will be constructing the project themselves, the applicant will need to submit the estimated volunteer labor hours and cost using the federal volunteer labor rate - Engineer's Design Package or Feasibility Package (See Section 2.3) - Completed Site Visit (to be done by the District) - Select an engineer to design your project in accordance with required specifications - Engineer to complete required components of Feasibility Package or Design Package and submit to the District (See Section 2.3)
+If the applicant will be constructing the project themselves, the applicant will need to submit the estimated volunteer labor hours and cost using the federal volunteer labor rate.
+There may be additional exceptions to this requirement and the District will inform applicants if they meet those requirements.